-Many organizations are becoming agile to improve quality, throughput or many other good things that agile brings along.
+Many organizations are becoming agile to improve quality, throughput, or many other good things that agile brings along.
 It thus seems trivial that if we want to measure our improvement we will measure these.
-However this raises a difficulty and we need to look at it.
+However, this raises a difficulty and we need to look at it.

 So what should we measure?

 We should look for leading indicators.
 Indicators that we can directly impact by the things we do.
-For example, do we do code review?
+For example, do we do code reviews?
 What is our test coverage? how long does it take for our tests to run? how many items of the sprint’s backlog were done by more than one person?
 How many people from the organization show confidence in the bi-monthly goals (if too low, let’s adapt it)?

 Once we identify our leading indicators (according to the practices we want to focus on) we can have direct and tangible measurements.
 Our belief is that once we near our leading indicators goals, the lagging indicators will follow.

 If this is interesting I strongly recommend reading Jesper Boeg’s Level Up Book which talks exactly about this (and how to do it).